Our Cardioid Drug Discovery Platform

 Assays

 We offer many tailored assays to measure the cellular, tissue, and genetic functions of our Cardioids.
 These assays are designed to identify and target key disease phenotypes as well as measure potential changes upon drug administration.
-Depending on the phenotype a different set of assays is employed, thereby providing crucial insights into drug mechanisms of action, efficacy and toxicity.
+Depending on the phenotype a different set of assays is employed, thereby providing crucial insights into drug mechanisms of action, efficacy, and toxicity.

 Functional Assays